 The second quilt, Fresh Air and Poverty, describes a quieter war, the struggle everyday people made to keep their families fed and clothed in the years between and after the two World Wars.
 The richness of the materials used for this quilt belie the words: “Two little love birds, fresh air and poverty.”
 Here we find tramps on the march, children sleeping top to toe in crowded beds, scrimping and saving is everywhere.
 But we also find delight in one another’s company, human warmth despite the cold.

 Many of the quilt-makers were people with dementia.
 We noticed the beneficial effect that group stitching had, joining people together in an act of making that had rewards (touch, colour, companionship, creativity) and an ambitious goal.
+Crucially, these richly associative pieces of heritage let people with dementia — people who’re usually excluded from history-making — have their say.

 2015 Foundation Derbyshire Award for its mixture of inclusivity and creative ambition.